maarten-pennings/Lego-Mindstorms/ms4/faq.md

 If you tell the motor to go to position 0, it is not at O, but some degrees off.
 Most motors have a deviation within ±5°, but one of mine has an offset of nearly 15°.
 The good news is that it is structural, so you can compensate in software.
+**Update:** the Lego app version 10.0.3 has a calibration procedure that presumably programs the O correction in the motors.